BeginWallet/begin-core/README.md

 ### > ***ATTENTION***

-Unit test needed it, if you get Out of memory.
+Unit test may need it, if you get Out of memory.
 ```
 export NODE_OPTIONS="--max-old-space-size=8192"
 ```